disit/snap4city-docker-generator/Flask/checker/README.md

 To connect to the MySQL database, you need to install the mysql-connector-python package: `pip install mysql-connector-python`

+To create the archive for certification, you'll need to install the zip package: `apt-get install zip`; you might need admin privileges to install it

 If this doesn't run be sure to update Python (3.9 minimum), Flask and for python (use apt-get and pip)

 # Using the service